- Who we are ?

 Does Quack collect any other personal data about me?

-If you contact our Customer Support team via Feedback Page, we will receive your email address, and may track your IP address as well as the information you send to us to help resolve your query.
+If you contact our Customer Support team via our Contact US Page in the App, we will receive your email address, and may track your IP address as well as the information you send to us to help resolve your query.
 We will keep records of our communications with you, including any complaints that we receive from you about other users (and from other users about you) for 6 years after deletion of your account.

 Does Quack use my personal data for any other purpose?

-We may use your personal data to resolve disputes, troubleshoot problems and enforce our Terms of Service .
+We may use your personal data to resolve disputes, troubleshoot problems and enforce our Terms & Conditions.

 What are 'cookies' and what 'cookies' does Quack use?